esyede/rakit/packages/docs/data/install.md

 ## Initial Configuration

 Configuration files live in `application/config/`.
-Skim them to see what is available — most defaults are sensible and you only need to change a few values to get started.
+The defaults are sensible, so only a few values usually need changing.

-The most important file is `application/config/application.php`.
-It controls the application URL, default timezone, and the URL `index` option used for pretty URLs.
-The application key lives in its own `key.php` file in the root folder, generated automatically on the first run.
+The main one is `application/config/application.php`: the application URL, the timezone, and the `index` option used for pretty URLs.
+The application key sits in `key.php` at the root, generated on the first run.

 <a id="pretty-urls"></a>